In this article, we are going to cover everything you need to know about ALDH2 Deficiency, including symptoms and treatment.

 Saadeh Suleiman of the Bristol Heart Institute, comments that the research is initially exciting but also cautions that human ALDH2 might not be as easy to work with as it is in rats.

-To date, the best way to treat ALDH2 deficiency has been to address the toxicity issue rather than the enzyme deficiency.
+To date, the best way to treatment method has been to address the toxicity issue rather than the enzyme deficiency.
 This method will vary depending on the particular toxin not being broken down in ALDH2 deficient individuals.

 To find out more check out our article titled: The Science of an Alcohol Red Face and How to Cure it.